 Gain control of your cash flow

 Businesses of every size deal with inconsistent cash flow.
-Cash flow is a top stressor for small business owners, and running out of cash is the number one reason new businesses fail.
+Cash flow is a top stressor for small business owners, and lack of financing is the number one reason new businesses fail.
 A line of credit can help you get ahead of cash flow challenges and ensure that you always have the funds to cover your major expenses.

 Like a credit card, a line of credit gives you access to a revolving balance of funds.
 This means that the balance on the line of credit replenishes as you pay it off.
 Lines of credit often have lower interest rates than a business credit card and offer higher credit limits.
 Additionally, you can use the line of credit to pay vendors that don’t take credit cards and to cover transactions like payroll or rent, which you also may not be able to pay with a credit card.